sanket9006/Developer-Student-Clubs-DSC-Solution-Challenge-2020/README.md

 **What do you see as the future / next steps for your project?
 What will take your project to the next level?**

+                   Till now the app that we have developed is completely offline there is no need to worry about internet connection in order to see Anatomy of different parts because by default 13 (Body parts) 3D objects are already there.
+To take the app to the next level I would like to connect it to the cloud so that user can select any part from many available options he wants to see using our app.
+Also to give VR capability to our app.

 **What specific support do you need to achieve that?**